 'Dandy' is our Gentleman, of Irish Draught x thoroughbred breeding, 17.1hh, and a good weight carrier, with really solid paces, and a long loping canter.
 He makes a really comfortable ride, wholly dependable, and very forward going.
-He has been with us since he was 9 months old, and only knows this home now that he is 16years of age, is very happy, content, and I cannot fault him as a riding horse.
+He has been with us since he was 9 months old, and only knows this home now, is very happy, content, and I cannot fault him as a riding horse.
 Very popular with our heavier riders with a good seat, up to 14stone.
 'Dandy' and 'Sirrus' have always been partners since birth, having shared the same breeding field in North Devon!

 He will always look after you, but at the same time he is scared of many monsters, and hates being on his own.
 During his agility sessions we are trying to help him overcome some of his scary moments as he has trained with Damien on a daily basis.

-He is now 18 years old, and everyone enjoys his company.
+Dandy is an older horse, and everyone enjoys his company.
 Here you can enjoy some of the training sessions he has with Horse Agility, Stretching and Bending, and Playing in the field.

 This is Dandy's Page.
 We invite you to follow his progress and watch him having fun too!
 We are looking forward to his progress over the next few months.